Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_m001.md

 1. (`ncn-m001#`) Update BIOS.

-    Be sure to substitute the correct values for the following strings in the example command:
+    Be sure to substitute the correct values for the following strings in the example command.

     - `ipaddressOfM001` = IP address of `ncn-m001` node
     - `filename` = Filename of the downloaded image